 Raonic turned pro in 2008 and ended 2016 at a career-high No.3 in the rankings, the year he reached the Wimbledon final after defeating Roger Federer in five sets.
 He has been a 10-time Grand Slam quarterfinalist and a three-time Grand Slam semifinalist while also becoming the first Canadian to break into the Top 10 in 2013.

 Born in Montenegro, Raonic was three when his family relocated to Canada.
 He started playing tennis at age eight and idolized American Pete Sampras.
 He founded the Milos Raonic Foundation in 2012 to help disadvantaged youth.
 Raonic enjoys watching movies and spending time with friends.
-Former French player Fabrice Santoro is his current coach.
+In 2022 he married Belgian model Camille Ringoir.

-Soared to a career-high ranking of No.3 in 2016, the same year he became the first Canadian Grand Slam men’s singles finalist at Wimbledon.
+Raonic first represented Team World in 2019 when the Laver Cup was decided in a thrilling Match 12 singles against Alexander Zverev in Geneva, which Team Europe won 10-4 in the third set 10-point tiebreaker.
 Raonic was the first 1990s-born player to win an ATP title, claiming his first in San Jose in 2011.
-He has now won eight ATP titles – all on hard court.
-Team World captain John McEnroe is one of his former coaches.
+He has won eight ATP singles titles – all on hard court.
+Team World captain John McEnroe is one of Raonic’s former coaches.